 The Treasury Department last week altered its financial support of Fannie Mae and Freddie Mac.
 The revised terms are that the guarantees of how much the Feds will back them are going down.
 But officials say the amounts they are still guaranteeing will be plenty.
 More importantly, there will now be no dividend that Fannie Mae and Freddie Mac has to pay.
 The new terms are that whenever there are profits they will simply be swept over to the Feds.
 And losses will still be covered by we the people.

 There are increases coming to mortgage interest rates due to several rule changes.
-One change is a proposed increase in the guarantee fees, also called the g-fees.
+One change is a proposed increase in the guarantee fees.
+This is also called the g-fees.
 This fee will increase 10 basis points, which is equal to 1/10th%.
 There are also increases coming to what I call add-ons.
-Add-ons are fees charged by Fannie Mae and Freddie Mac, that vary depending on credit score and down payment of each mortgage borrower.
-Read the rest of this entry »
+Add-ons are fees charged by Fannie Mae and Freddie Mac.
+Add-ons vary depending on credit score and down payment of each mortgage borrower.

 The Wicked Witch of the East is back.

 She is dressed in black.

 She makes mortgage clients holler,

 As usual the legislators,

 ridiculous, bloated and a bitch.

 Getting a mortgage is as scary,